RECENT GRADUATES OF THE MUSIC COMPOSITION PROGRAM AT CSUN

 Yu Oda (BM 2008) was accepted in the graduate program at the Amsterdam Conservatory in the Netherlands, and has been a finalist in the prestigious Gaudeamus Competition.
 His music has been performed by the Asko Schoenberg and the Nimbus ensembles. http://www.odayu21.com/

 Milen Kirov (MM 2008) was the first student to be admitted in the newly created DMA program at California Institute of the Arts, where he began his studies in 2009 on a full scholarship.
-He has taught courses in music theory at Chapman University and CalArts. http://www.milenkirov.net/
+He has taught courses in music theory at Chapman University and CalArts and is now Assistant Professor of Music Composition and Theory at Los Angeles Community College. https://www.milenkirov.net/

 Isshin Oikawa (BM 2007) was accepted in the graduate music program at UC Irvine on a full tuition scholarship.
 Currently he composes and performs music in a wide range of artistic venues throughout Japan.

-Michael West (BM 2006) was accepted in the graduate composition program at UCLA.
-He is an active composer and sound engineer in the Los Angeles area. www.michaelashleywest.com
+Michael West (BM 2006) received a Master of Music degree from UCLA.
+He is an active composer and sound engineer in the Los Angeles area, as well as the founder of the Conejo Valley Music School.

 Chisako Inoshita (BM 2005) was accepted in the Schola Cantorum Summer Program in Paris and continued her studies on a full scholarship in the Master of Music in Composition program at Cal State Long Beach.

 Juan Martin Gendelman (MM 2004) received a full scholarship from University of Maryland, where he entered the DMA in composition program.
-Over the past five years he has taught at Towson University, University of Maryland Baltimore County, Catholic University, Levine Conservatory in Washington DC, and is currently Assistant Professor of Music at Georgia Southern University. www.martingendelman.com
+Over the past fifteen years he has taught at Towson University, University of Maryland Baltimore County, Catholic University, Levine Conservatory in Washington DC, and is currently Associate Professor of Music at Georgia Southern University. www.martingendelman.com